xlcollaborative/xlc-agreement/agreement.md

 2.  secure [majority approval](#majority) in favor of their application

-3.  provide the candidate complete copies of all sublicenses still in effect
+3.  provide the candidate complete copies of all outside licenses still in effect

-4.  receive and [circulate](#circulating-messages) a message from the candidate confirming receipt of, and approving, all sublicenses still in effect
+4.  receive and [circulate](#circulating-messages) a message from the candidate confirming receipt of, and approving, all outside licenses still in effect

 5.  [circulate](#circulating-messages) a current list of all contributor [addresses](#addresses) and [payment instructions](#payment-instructions), including the new contributor's

 ### Resignation

 Any contributor may resign at any time by [circulating](#circulating-messages) a message of resignation.
-When a contributor resigns, all cross licenses to that contributor end, but their cross licenses to other contributors, as well as any sublicenses they have given, continue.
+When a contributor resigns, all inside licenses to that contributor end, but their inside licenses to other contributors, as well as any outside licenses they have given, continue.

-## Cross Licenses
+## Inside Licenses

 ### Copyright

-Each contributor gives a cross license covering all copyrights in their contributions to the project to each other contributor.
+Each contributor cross-licenses all copyrights in their contributions to the project to each other contributor.

 ### Patent

-Each contributor gives a cross license for the project covering any patent claims they can license or become able to license to each other contributor.
+Each contributor cross-licenses any patent claims they can license or become able to license that cover the project to each other contributor.

 ### Scope

-Each cross license under these terms covers all contributors, past, present, and future, and all contributions submitted to the project, past, present, and future.
+Each inside license under these terms covers all contributors, past, present, and future, and all contributions submitted to the project, past, present, and future.

 ### Rights

-Cross licenses under these terms do not give contributors themselves any special permission for the project, only permission to give sublicenses to others.
+Inside licenses under these terms do not give contributors themselves any special permission to use, share, or otherwise work with the project.
+They only serve as a legal vehicle for giving outside licenses, covered next.

-### Sublicensing
+### Outside Licenses

-Any contributor may give a sublicense within thirty calendar days of securing [majority approval](#majority).
-When [soliciting votes](#soliciting-votes) for a sublicense, a contributor must [circulate](#circulating-messages):

-1.  identification of the contributor proposing to give the sublicense

-2.  an exact copy of all the proposed sublicense terms
+Any contributor who [solicits votes](#soliciting-votes) and secures [majority approval](#majority) can license the project to anyone else.
+When [soliciting votes](#soliciting-votes) for an outside license, they must:

+1.  identify themself

+2.  identify who will get the license, which could be specific people or organizations, categories of people or organizations, or the public as a whole

-3.  identification of the recipient or recipients of the sublicense
+3.  share all the terms of the license they want to give

-4.  a description of any relationship between those who will receive or benefit from the sublicense and the contributor proposing to give the sublicense
+4.  disclose any relationship they have with those who will get the license or otherwise benefit from it

-5.  an exact copy of all the terms of any agreement that has, will, or could compensate the contributor proposing to give the sublicense for proposing or securing approval for the sublicense
+5.  disclose the terms of any arrangement under which they have, will, or could get compensated for proposing or securing approval for the license

-Contributors may give sublicenses to specific recipients, categories of recipients, or the public as a whole.
-Sublicenses may allow sublicensing in turn.
-Sublicenses must apply from the time the sublicense is given, or from a time stated in the terms, not retroactively.

 ## Communications